Count unique numeric values in a range

 Using COUNTIF instead of FREQUENCY to count unique values

 Another way to count unique numeric values is to use COUNTIF instead of FREQUENCY.
-This is a much simpler formula, but beware that using COUNTIF on larger data sets to count unique values can cause performance issues.
-The FREQUENCY-based formula, while more complicated, calculates much faster.
+This is a simpler formula, but beware that using COUNTIF on larger data sets to count unique values can cause performance issues.
+The FREQUENCY formula, while more complicated, calculates much faster.